namecoin/pkcs11mod/README.md

 ## Example usage

 See the `pkcs11proxy` subdirectory for an example of how to use pkcs11mod.
+Also consider using the higher-level p11mod library (see subdirectory) instead of using pkcs11mod directly (see next section).

+## Should I use pkcs11mod or p11mod?

+p11mod is much easier to use and more idiomatic to Go.
+However, p11mod implements less of the PKCS#11 specification than pkcs11mod.
+If you only need functionality that p11mod has, you will probably find p11mod more pleasant to work with.
+On the other hand, p11mod is much newer and less battle-tested, so you may find pkcs11mod more reliable.

 ## Development focus/status